 Sometimes families need child care for just 1 or 2 hours to deal with an emergency, attend a doctor's appointment, or take care of other responsibilities.
 If programs have hourly care spaces available in CDCs, SAC, or 24/7 Centers, those spaces are offered on a "first come, first served" basis during normal operating hours.
 (An exception to this policy exists for Wounded Warriors and Reservists on temporary active orders who have priority for available hourly care spaces to attend medical appointments.)
-Families can make reservations for hourly care at CDCs, SAC, and 24/7 Centers on CYP Online Services or by calling the program up to 30 days in advance.
+Families can make reservations for hourly care at CDCs, SAC, and 24/7 Centers on CYP Online Services or by calling the program up to 30 days in advance for up to 25 hours per week (or up to 10 hours per week in Before school/Afterschool care).
 Before your child receives any hourly care, you must complete the registration process.
 If you have any questions about the CYP's hourly care policies and procedures, please contact a CYP Professional.